greenmochi/ultimate/services/gateway/README.md

 $ make proto
 ```

-`make proto` essentially executes two command for each gRPC service: one compilation for the gateway and one for the actual gRPC stubs.
+`make proto` executes two command for each gRPC service: one compilation for the gateway and one for the actual gRPC stubs.

 # Build
-The binary will be located in the `bin` folder.
+The binary will be located in the `build` folder.
 ```bash
 $ make
 ```